foxylion/docker-php-ex/README.md

-# docker-php-ex
+# Extended php image for Docker

-Improved docker image for php:7.1-apache
+Improved docker image for php with support for zip/unzip and mod_rewrite.